vzhou842/victorzhou.com/content/posts/2019-03-29-gini-impurity.md

 category: "Machine Learning"
 tags:
   - "Machine Learning"
-  - "Python"
+  - "For Beginners"
   - "Decision Trees"
-  - "For Beginners"
+  - "Random Forests"
 description: What Gini Impurity is (with examples) and how it's used to train Decision Trees.
 prev: "/blog/intro-to-neural-networks/"
 next: "/blog/better-profanity-detection-with-scikit-learn/"